antoine77340/LOUPE/README.md

 If you use this toolbox, please cite the following paper:

-[2] Antoine Miech and Ivan Laptev and Josef Sivic, Learnable pooling with Context Gating for video classification, arXiv:
+[2] Antoine Miech and Ivan Laptev and Josef Sivic, Learnable pooling with Context Gating for video classification, arXiv:1706.06905:
 ```
 @article{miech17loupe,
   title={Learnable pooling with Context Gating for video classification},
   author={Miech, Antoine and Laptev, Ivan and Sivic, Josef},
-  journal={arXiv:},
+  journal={arXiv:1706.06905},
   year={2017},
 }
 ```